shaneosullivan/gitmeme/README.md

 ## Public Website

+The public facing webiste which you can see at https://gitme.me is built using NextJS, and the code is in the `site-nextjs` folder.
+It requires Node v18 or later.

+## --Deprecated--Public Website

-The public facing website, which you can see at https://gitme.me, is built using Gatsby.js, a static site generator around React.
+The deprecated public facing website, which you can no longer see at https://gitme.me, was built using Gatsby.js, a static site generator around React.
 The code is at `/site/ui`, with most of the content being in `/site/ui/src`.

 It's very simple right now, just two pages, `index.tsx` and `image.tsx`.
 To work on it,